 Filing a Lawsuit for Logging Accident Injuries in West Virginia

 Logging is among the most dangerous occupations in the United States.
 Loggers use tools, trucks, and equipment such as chainsaws and logging machines, which pose significant hazards.
-In addition, loggers deal with massive weights and irresistible momentum of falling, rolling, and sliding logs and trees.
+In addition, loggers deal with massive weights and the irresistible momentum of falling, rolling, and sliding logs and trees.

 Logging also tends to occur in remote or isolated work sites where seriously injured workers may not be able to receive immediate medical attention or be transported in time to healthcare facilities.